+86 1510-529-7925 [email protected]

 I really love the aperture ring on this lens.

 Towards the front of the lens, there is the focus ring.
-The focus ring is the same old focus by wire system that Fuji has had in their lenses since day one.
-Personally, I hate this kind of manual focusing so I never use it.
-I regard all modern Fuji lens as autofocus lenses.
-If I want to use manual focus, then I will pick one of my older Nikkor lenses and use it with an adaptor.
+The focus ring uses the same old focus-by-wire system that Fuji has had in their lenses since day one.
+Personally, I dislike this kind of manual focusing, so I never use it.
+I regard all modern Fuji lenses as autofocus lenses.
+If I want to use manual focus, then I will pick one of my older Nikkor lenses and use it with an adapter.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review